ginnox/CanalNetworkDocs/updatenotesNov2021.md

 - improved cleaning for invalid nodes and routes.
 - polyline filtering to minimize data errors (short length routes, inappropriate profiles...)
 - fixed missing detail on additional branch canals when exploring division box table data.
+- fixed change of route tag to *Untagged*  on soft reload
+- Fix to show text with the new show/ hide Node functionality
+- Fixed station marker text which hides trailing zeros
+- fix missing lining to cross-section generate to AutoCAD
+- fix to x-section ROW overshots on complex terrain and multiple cut/ fill areas
+- Fix plan view generation bugs when float nodes are involved

 ## Under progress